BBVA/kvm/README.md

 * Migrate to a lightweight container base
 * Review and document $KVM_ARGS
 * Add VNC capability for video console (using noVNC or socat to a unix socket provided by KVM)
+* Build dnsmasq options directly and do not use config files

 ## Authors
 * BBVA Innotech - Fernando Alvarez (@methadata)